Double-loop randomized quasi-Monte Carlo estimator for nested integration: Nested integration

-where $\bs{\rho}^{(n)}$, with $1\leq n\leq N$, are independent randomizations of points in a digital sequence $\bs{t}^{(1)},\ldots,\bs{t}^{(M)}$ in $d_2$, applying Owen's scrambling. \end{set} Next, we analyze the error of the rDLQMC method.
-For this purpose, the error is split into bias and statistical errors, respectively, and each is estimated individually, as follows:
+where $\bs{\rho}^{(n)}$, with $1\leq n\leq N$, are independent randomizations of points in a digital sequence $\bs{t}^{(1)},\ldots,\bs{t}^{(M)}$ in dimension $d_2$, applying Owen's scrambling. \end{set} Next, we analyze the error of the rDLQMC method for general integrands $f$ and $g$ based on certain regularity assumptions.
+These assumptions are verified in Appendix~\ref{app:cond} and~\ref{app:Condition.42} for the EIG application, where $f$ is the logarithm and $g$ is the likelihood of data observations based on auxiliary assumptions on the experiment model and a truncation scheme for the observation noise.
+These bounds will be revisited in Corollary~\ref{cor:optimal.work.s}, which only applies to certain rQMC constructions (for example, using the scrambled Sobol' sequence) under stricter regularity assumptions.
+First, the error is split into bias and statistical errors, respectively, and each is estimated individually, as follows:

 The following notation is defined:

 where the conditioning is on the randomization $\bs{\rho}$ of the outer variable $\bs{y}=\bs{\rho}(\bs{u})$, and